Training BERT Models to Carry Over a Coding System Developed on One Corpus to Another: Training

-As described in Subsection \ref{subsection: dataset statistics}, we worked with a 3134-sequence finetuning train set with two highly unbalanced label sets: 38 content labels that are multilabel, and 12 context labels that are single label.
+As described in Subsection \ref{subsection: dataset statistics}, we work with a 3134-sequence finetuning train set with two highly imbalanced label sets: 38 content labels that are multilabel, and 12 context labels that are single label.

-\subsubsection{10-fold training and evaluation}
+\subsubsection{10-fold Training and Evaluation}

-The small size of the train set was taken advantage of by using techniques requiring several train runs.
+The small size of the train set is taken advantage of by using techniques requiring several train runs.
 One of these is 10-fold training.
-Its benefits, incidentally, are 3-fold: \begin{enumerate} \item Consistency of evaluation scores across iterations confirm consistency of annotation. \item More robust evaluation scores can be achieved with confidence intervals. \item The 10 models acquired from training can be used for inference as an ensemble. \end{enumerate} See Subsection \ref{subsection: dataset statistics} on how we procured an approximately stratified 10-fold partition for the content labels, that is the multilabel set.
+It offers 3 main benefits: \begin{enumerate} \item Consistency of evaluation scores across iterations confirm consistency of annotation. \item More robust evaluation scores can be achieved with confidence intervals. \item The 10 models acquired from training can be used for inference as an ensemble. \end{enumerate}